 It seems everyone is jumping on the location-based bandwagon, these days.
 But the big question has always been whether Foursquare is right for parents.

 For me, the answer is yes, but the safety issue is key.
-This is where some common sense and some self-protection comes into
+This is where some common sense and some self-protection comes into play.

 1. Manage Your Foursquare Friends Carefully